A CERTIFICATE OF CONFERENCE IS REQUIRED WITH ALL MOTIONS REQUESTING A HEARING.

 If a motion is unopposed or is agreed to, a Certificate of Conference is not required, however, the moving party shall accompany the motion with a proposed order signed by all counsel indicating approval of same and include "AGREED" or "UNOPPOSED" in the title.

-This form may be used for the Certificate of Conference in a family law case and this form may be used in all other civil cases or counsel may include the appropriate Certificate of Conference as one would a Certificate of Service or other certifacte required by a motion.
+This form may be used for the Certificate of Conference in a family law case and this form may be used in all other civil cases OR counsel may include the appropriate language from below as one would a Certificate of Service or other certificate required by a motion.

 A Certificate of Conference may be waived by the Court for good cause.